 IT'S ALL GOOD

 A young man is feeling fine.
-He's definitely not fallen for his best mate's girlfriend; he's definitely not obsessed with her and can't sleep; and he's definitely not considering exacting his revenge on his two-timing mate.
+He's definitely not fallen for his best mate's girlfriend; he's definitely not obsessed with her and can't sleep at night; and he's definitely not considering exacting revenge on his two-timing mate.
 He's none of that.
 He's fine.
 And it's all good.

 A short film starring Ben Wilson and directed by Joe Auburn.
 It was part of 'Fourteen', a film project created by Theatre Royal Bath (Engage) and Screenology of 14 filmed monologues.